Multiscale simulations for multi-continuum Richards equations: Preliminaries

 \section{Preliminaries}

-Let $\Omega$ be our bounded computational domain in $\mathbb{R}^d$ (where $d=2$ in our paper).
+Let $\Omega$ be our bounded computational domain in $\mathbb{R}^d$.
+To ease our discussion, we consider $d=2$ in the remaining of the paper, but the method can be generalized to $d=3$.
 We refer the readers to \cite{C-G-K, gne, cemnlporo, mcl} for the basic preliminaries.
 Latin indices $i,j$ are in the set $\{1,2\}$.
 Functions are denoted by italic capitals (e.g., $f$), vector fields in $\mathbb{R}^2$ and $2 \times 2$ matrix fields over $\Omega$ are denoted by bold letters (e.g., $\bfa{v}$ and $\bfa{T}$).
 The spaces of functions, vector fields in $\mathbb{R}^2$, and $2 \times 2$ matrix fields defined over $\Omega$ are respectively represented by italic capitals (e.g., $L^2(\Omega)$), boldface Roman capitals (e.g., $\bfa{V}$), and special Roman capitals (e.g., $\mathbb{S}$).

 Throughout this paper, the symbol $\nabla$ stands for the gradient with respect to $\bfa{x}$ of a function which only depends on the variable $\bfa{x}$ (or the variables $\bfa{x}$ and $t$).
 By $\nabla_x\,,$ we represent the partial gradient with respect to $\bfa{x}$ of a function which depends on $\bfa{x},t$ and other variables as well.
 Einstein summation is reflected by repeated indices.
 The class $C^0$ consists of all continuous functions.
 Spaces of periodic functions come with subscript $\#\,.$